 Sacred Herbs and Roots

-Healers maintain a pharmacopeia—an evolving roster of plants used for physical and energetic purposes.
-Some roots are used for grounding, others for attracting beneficial influences, and some for neutralizing harmful intent.
-Practitioners often prepare sachets, teas, or fumigants according to divinatory instructions.
-IMPORTANT SAFETY NOTE: never ingest or apply herbal substances without guidance from a trained practitioner, and consult your medical provider if you have chronic conditions or are taking prescription medications.
+Healers maintain a living pharmacopeia: roots for grounding, herbs for protection or attraction, and preparations for neutralizing harmful intent.
+Practitioners prepare sachets, teas, or fumigants per divinatory instruction.
+IMPORTANT SAFETY NOTE: only use herbal substances under the guidance of a trained practitioner and medical consultation for chronic conditions or concurrent prescriptions.

 Working with Water